Less is More: DocString Compression in Code Generation: Empirical Study

 (3) \underline{Code generation after removing DocString}.
 Interestingly, even in extreme cases, such as in the MBPP dataset, at 100\% compression (i.e., DocString is completely removed), the models are still able to generate a certain percentage of correct code.
 This may indicate that in addition to DocString, other elements in the function signature, such as method name, carry important semantic information that is sufficient to guide the model in generating code that functional correct~\cite{ding2024code, yang2024important}.
 This phenomenon is explored further in Section~\ref{sec:discuss}, as it relates to the deeper mechanisms of how the model utilizes different types of cue information to generate code.

-{\bf Compressed Token Analysis.} In addition to analyzing the efficacy impact of prompt compression methods, we examine the specific tokens that are being removed.
+{\bf Compressed Token Analysis.} In addition to analyzing the compression ratio of prompt compression methods, we examine the specific tokens that are being removed.
 By reviewing the most frequent tokens that are compressed away, we can gain insights into the types of information that are considered redundant or less critical by the compression algorithms.

-To this end, we extract the top-10 tokens with the highest frequency of occurrence for the two methods on the 10\% compression ratio on the six datasets, respectively, and the results are shown in Table~\ref{tab:top10}.
+To this end, we extract the top-10 most frequently removed tokens with the highest frequency of occurrence for the two methods on the 10\% compression ratio on the six datasets, respectively, and the results are shown in Table~\ref{tab:top10}.
 We can find that the comparison between Selective\_Context and LLMLingua2 reveals differences in the tokens each method targets for compression.
 This variation could be due to the distinct algorithms and criteria each method uses to evaluate the importance of tokens.

 Specifically, Selective\_Context, which is based on information entropy, focuses more on the semantic coherence of the text.
 It tends to prioritize the retention of tokens that contribute to the logical flow and understanding of the code, thus it might be less likely to compress away tokens that are crucial for the structure or functionality of the code, even if they are not the most frequent.